kelvinkissi/Payment-Splitter-Token-Dapp-Launch/README.md

 - Pay the Investors quickly and easily.

-- Distribute profits from NFT sales to Investors into three profit shares (70,20,10)%.
+- Distribute profits from Token sales to Investors into three profit shares (70,20,10)%.

 - Distribution of profits after each NFT sale is not automated.